Suspect in mysterious murder of Microsoft exec arrested, didn’t act alone: prosecutor

-TAMPA, Fla.
-(WFLA) — A man was arrested in connection with the ambush killing of a Florida Microsoft executive, police announced Wednesday.
+A man was arrested in connection with the ambush killing of a Florida Microsoft executive, police announced Wednesday.
+KTLA’s sister station WFLA reports.

 Jared Bridegan was gunned down in front of his toddler on the side of the road in Jacksonville Beach in February 2022.
 Police said the father of four had dinner with three of his children, then dropped his twins off at his ex-wife’s home.
 He was on his way back to St. Augustine with their half-sister when he stopped on the side of the road to pick up a tire.
 Investigators suspect the tire was placed there on purpose to lure the 33-year-old into an ambush.